ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 * From the source code available at https://github.com/ESMValGroup/ESMValTool.

-The next sections will detail the procedure to install ESMValTool for each of this methods.
+The next sections will detail the procedure to install ESMValTool through each of these methods.

 Note that there is also a
 `Tutorial <https://esmvalgroup.github.io/ESMValTool_Tutorial/>`__